 - Increasing your water intake

-Just like an abdominal massage performed by a therapist, many yoga poses massage the abdomen and digestive system.
+Like an abdominal massage performed by a therapist, many yoga poses massage the abdomen and digestive system.
 This, in turn, can inspire movement.
 Typically we look at twisting poses for this effect, but there are also other poses to add to your yoga for digestion repertoire.
+Here are 7 poses for improved digestion to get you moving now.

 BETTER FOCUS & CONCENTRATION